 Comments from reviewer

 I appreciate that the authors ran another prioritization with an alternative scenario on climate metrics.
 However, I have not seen why velocity of climate change is preferred as the main metric than exposure to extreme events.
 I think that some areas are more vulnerable to the latter.
 For example, the rainforest at my study site was heavily impacted by ENSO in 1997, 2015, and 2019, damaging much of wildlife habitat, causing wildlife mortality, increasing chance of disease outbreak, etc. Maybe in the other region, the former climate metric is more important.
 So I suggest the authors to add 1-2 sentences on why the former metric (velocity of climate change) is chosen for the main result (could add in line 126).

+Text added

 - Regarding unclear comment for Line 183-185 in the first manuscript, I was referring to how much area do we need to add to existing protected area network in order to cover all priority areas identified in this study, i.e. how much area in km2 are purple vs. green in Figure 1?

+This information is presented in Table 1 and country specific details are presented in Appendix S8.

 - Figure 4: I agree that country names might make the figure busier.
 But not all readers are familiar with the regions being shown.
 Perhaps add inset maps showing which part of the continent the pictures are from?
 (For me personally, I am not familiar with southern Europe).

+Left as is because with map and figure legend interested readers would be able to locate areas presented.
+Given that full results are also made available, readers can use these data to investigate any part of the globe on their own.

 - Supplementary materials Table S2: I still somehow see the notations A, S, L, and C in the first column of the csv spreadsheet.
 I am not sure if these are supposed to correspond with N, G, L, and C in the Table S2?

+changed

-- Please change all “null” to “baseline” in the supplementary materials too.
+- Please change all “null” to “baseline” in the supplementary materials too. (good idea)

+changed

 - Line 84: Capital P for Python

+changed

 - Line 180: superscript km2

+changed

 - Line 184: add space between 2,160reptile

+changed

+SSG=see style guide

 Protected area planning to conserve biodiversity in an uncertain future

 Richard Schuster 1,2*, Rachel Buxton1, Jeffrey O. Hanson1, Allison D. Binley1, Jeremy Pittman3, Vivitskaia Tulloch4, Frank A. La Sorte5, Patrick R. Roehrdanz6, Peter H. Verburg7, Amanda D. Rodewald5,8, Scott Wilson1,9, Hugh P. Possingham10, Joseph R. Bennett1